World's biggest oil producers still at odds before talks on major cuts

 Saudi Arabia and Russia, which fell out when a previous pact on curbing supplies collapsed in March, have signalled they could agree deep cuts to crude output but only if the United States and others outside a group known as OPEC+ joined in.
-But the U.S. Department of Energy said on Tuesday that U.S. output was already falling without government action, echoing views from the White House that it would not intervene, even as global demand for crude has plunged by as much as 30%.
+The U.S. Department of Energy, however, said on Tuesday that domestic output was already falling without government action, echoing views from the White House that it would not intervene, even as global demand for crude has plunged by as much as 30%.

-U.S. President Donald Trump said last week a deal he had brokered with Saudi Arabia and Russia could lead to cuts of as much as 15% of global supplies, an unprecedented level.
-Yet Moscow and Riyadh have yet to publicly indicate any agreement on the level of any reductions or how to distribute them among OPEC+, which includes the Organization of the Petroleum Exporting Countries, Russia and other producers.
+U.S. President Donald Trump said last week a deal he had brokered with Saudi Arabia and Russia could lead to cuts of as much as 10-15 million barrels per day or 10-15% of global supplies, an unprecedented level.
+But Moscow and Riyadh have yet to publicly indicate any agreement on the level of any reductions or how to distribute them among OPEC+, which includes the Organization of the Petroleum Exporting Countries, Russia and other producers.

 "Let's wait for tomorrow or the day after," said Kremlin spokesman Dmitry Peskov, when asked about Russia's position before Thursday's OPEC+ talks.
-Energy ministers from the Group of 20 nations (G20) also hold a video conference.
+When asked if a natural decline in U.S. oil output due to weak oil prices could count as a reduction, Peskov said: "These are absolutely different reductions."

 AGGRAVATING THE MARKET Iran, which was exempted from the previous OPEC+ deal, said details such as the baseline and the contributions by the United States and others Canada, should have been agreed before any meeting was scheduled.

+The benchmarks pared some of their gains after U.S. government data showed that crude inventories last week soared by a record 15.2 million barrels, even as production was cut by 600,000 bpd to 12.4 million bpd.
 The United States, whose production has surged in recent years with the help of the revolution in shale oil production and helped by past OPEC+ efforts to support prices, has said the decline in its output would take place slowly, over two years.
-U.S. Department of Energy projections show U.S. oil output averaging 11 million bpd in 2021, which correlates to about a 2 million bpd decline from the late 2019 peak.

-U.S. antitrust law stops producers in the United States from reining in output to prop up prices, but state regulators or the federal government can order lower production levels.
-U.S. producer Occidental Petroleum said it opposed any production limits introduced by regulators in Texas, the largest-producing U.S. state.
-Regulators there meet next week to consider production cuts.

-Reflecting U.S. political pressures, Republican senators introduced a bill to remove U.S. defense systems and troops in Saudi Arabia unless the kingdom cut output.
-The senators were due to speak to Saudi officials on Saturday, a source said.
-Any final agreement for how much OPEC+ will cut during Thursday's talks would depend on volumes other producers such as the United States, Canada and Brazil offered to cut, OPEC+ sources said.

-Some producers outside OPEC+ have indicated a willingness to help.
-Energy firms in Canada, home to the world's third-largest oil reserves, have already been reducing output due to the sharp fall in prices.
-(Additional reporting by Ahmad Ghaddar, Vladimir Soldatkin, Olesya Astakhova, Writing by Rania El Gamal Editing by Himani Sarkar, Robert Birsel)
+(Additional reporting by Ahmad Ghaddar, Vladimir Soldatkin, Olesya Astakhova, Writing by Rania El Gamal Editing by Himani Sarkar, Robert Birsel and Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)